Yes Bank Q4 FY2019 Results Update (26th April, 2019)

 Q4 FY2019 Results

-- On April 26, 2019 Yes Bank reported its biggest quarterly loss in 14 years at Rs.15,066 Million for the Q4 FY2019 owing to spike in bad loans (mainly IL&FS Group and Jet Airways).
+- why yes bank shares fell biggest quarterly loss in 14 years at Rs.15,066 Million for the Q4 FY2019 owing to a spike in bad loans (mainly IL&FS Group and Jet Airways).
 Net loss incurred because of the decline in the other income & increased proactive Contingent provision for the bad loans.
 Net Profit in Q4 FY2018 was Rs 11,794 Million.

 - NII (Net interest income), the difference between interest earned and interest expended, grew by 16.3% year-on-year in Q4FY19 to Rs 25,059 Million with credit growth at 18.7% , but net interest margin contracted by 30 bps.
 NIMs for Q4FY19 is at 3.1% on account of higher slippages during the quarter.
 FY19 NIMs at 3.2%.
 Lower NII/NIMs are seen on account of higher NPA recognition in Q4.